-- Ensure that the CAE has direct reporting access to it? - Play an active role in determining the highest and best use of internal audit, as well as the appropriate structure of the group (e.g., in-house versus outsourced resources)? - Have transparency into the internal audit risk assessment and audit plans, including activities and objectives regarding internal control over financial reporting? - Discuss, review and approve any potential conflict of interest issues that may arise through internal audit's advisory and consulting services or through internal audit support from any co-sourced service provider that may also provide other services to the organisation?
+- Ensure that the CAE has direct reporting access to it? - Play an active role in determining the highest and best use of internal audit, as well as the appropriate structure of the group (e.g., in-house versus outsourced resources)? - Have transparency into the internal audit risk assessment and audit plans, including activities and objectives regarding internal control over financial reporting? - Discuss, review and approve any potential conflict of interest issues that may arise through internal audit's advisory and consulting services or through internal audit support from any co-sourced service provider that may also provide other services to the organisation? - Obtain a clear understanding of internal audit's strategic plan, transformation priorities and performance objectives to improve its performance continuously?

-- Obtain a clear understanding of internal audit's strategic plan and transformation priorities to improve its performance continuously? - Focus on whether any high-risk areas are being deferred or otherwise not addressed by the audit plan? - Ensure that it has a "coverage view of risk," including the extent to which key risks are being addressed by other assurance functions (risk management, ethics and compliance, SOX financial controls PMO)? - Understand internal audit staffing, funding and succession planning, particularly the adequacy of resources to deliver on the audit plan?
+- Focus on whether any high-risk areas are being deferred or otherwise not addressed by the audit plan? - Ensure that it has a "coverage view of risk," including the extent to which key risks are being addressed by other assurance functions (e.g., risk management, ethics and compliance, SOX financial controls PMO and other second-line functions)? - Understand internal audit staffing, funding and succession planning, particularly the adequacy of resources to deliver on the audit plan? - Understand internal audit's plans regarding an external quality assessment of the function, including direct communication between the audit committee and the independent assessor?